Substra/substra/references/sdk.md

 Args:

-    url (typing.Optional[str], optional): URL of the Substra platform.
+    url (str, optional): URL of the Substra platform.
 Mandatory to connect to a Substra platform.
 If no URL is given and debug is True, all assets must be created locally.
         Defaults to None.

-    token (typing.Optional[str], optional): Token to authenticate to the Substra platform.
+    token (str, optional): Token to authenticate to the Substra platform.
         If no token is given, use the 'login' function to authenticate.
         Defaults to None.